 - Lovely Complex begins with Huge Schoolgirl Risa and The Napoleon Otani trying to be mutual matchmakers for each other.
 They fail (their respective partners fall for each other and become the Beta Couple), only succeeding to underline to everyone else just how much better they'd do as a couple themselves.

-- Ryuji and Taiga of Toradora are another example of mutual matchmakers falling for each other.
+- Ryuji and Taiga of Toradora! are another example of mutual matchmakers falling for each other.
 He was trying to help her get Yusaku's affections, whereas she was supporting him with Minori, and one tyhing led to another.

-- Yue Ayase in Negima! acts like this for Nodoka.
+- Yue Ayase supports her friend Nodoka's feelings for Negi.
 First, she has no interest in Negi.
 Then she starts becoming attracted, but suppresses it.
 Eventually, Yue gets found out and tries to run away in shame, but Nodoka tell her that it's okay for both of them to have feelings for Negi and that they're still friends.
 Additionally, Nodoka soon comes up with an interesting solution that embarasses her.

 - Haruna aka Paru plays with this, she's acting as matchmaker for both Yue and Nodoka.
 After Negi's battle in the Ostian tournament she declares she has fallen for him... then laughs, declares she was kidding, and gets yelled at for her joke.